Answered By: Heidi Vix

 On the left side of your results page you can limit to full text by checking “Full Text Online”

-Your results are now limited to full text articles, ebooks, eAudio and eVideo*.
-Click on any of the full text links to be taken to the full text article.
-Below are examples of full text links:
+Your results are now limited to full text articles, ebooks, streaming audio, and streaming videos*.
+Click on any of the full-text links to be taken to the full-text article.
+Below are examples of full-text links:

-*Use the Source Type limiter on the left of the results page to limit to text only, i.e. Academic Journals, Magazines, eBooks, etc., if desired.
+*Use the Source Type limiter on the left of the results page to limit to text only, like Academic Journals, Magazines, or Ebooks, if desired.

-Searching Articles, Books, and More will search the majority of our resources, but you may also choose to search our databases individually via the big blue "Databases" button on our homepage.
+Searching the "Quick Search" will search the majority of our resources, but you may also choose to search our databases individually via the big blue "Databases" button on our homepage.
 Clicking on that button will provide a list of every database the library subscribes to.
 Most of our databases provide access to full text articles.

 You may also choose to search the list of journals, magazines and newspaper titles the library subscribes.
-The big blue "Journals & Magazines A-Z" button on our homepage will do this for you!
-Search for a publication title tto find a list of where you can access full text of the publication, and what years are available in full-text.
+The big blue "Digital Content" button on our homepage will do this for you!
+Search for a publication title to find a list of where you can access full text of the publication, and what years are available in full-text.

 Note - this feature searches publication titles, not article titles or text of articles.